Aarhus University Seal

 • Develop methods and systems for feed evaluation

-• Develop novel feed additives and strategies to mitigate emission of methane and other greenhouse gasses
+• Develop novel feed additives and strategies to mitigate emission of methane and other greenhouse gasses, and explore the interaction between nutrition and rumen microbiome community

 • Provide feeding strategies to optimize nutrient efficiency and reduce environmental impacts of nitrogen, ammonia, and minerals including heavy metals